skenderidis/nap-false-positive/README.md

 In the following section we will describe how to deploy all the required components in order for **NAP-FPM** to work successfully.

-### Deploy Elastic as the Datastore
+### Step 1.
+Deploy Elasticsearch to store NAP events
 **NAP-FPM** provides doesn't provide any Datastore to save *NGINX App Protect* events.
 For storing the NAP events we rely on Elasticsearch.
 Please refer to the <a href="https://github.com/skenderidis/nap-dashboard"> NAP-Dashboard </a> project that provides all the details on how to deploy `Elasticsearch`, `Logstash` and `Grafana` for *NGINX App Protect*.

-### Configure GitLab.
+### Step2.
+Configure GitLab
 The source of truth for the *NGINX App Protect* policies should always be GitLab.
-The GitLab repository should hold the latest version of the **WAF*** policies that have been deployed. <br>
+The GitLab repository should hold the latest version of the **WAF** policies that have been deployed.
+If you require information on how to install a self-managed GitLab instance, please refer to the following link. https://about.gitlab.com/install/

-**NAP-FPM** will use GitLab's API to pull and push changes made on the *NGINX App Protect* policies.
+Once GitLab is up and running, **NAP-FPM** will use GitLab's API to pull and push changes made on the *NGINX App Protect* policies.
 In order for **NAP-FPM** to have permission to do so, we need to create a GITLAB Access-Token.
-This can be done under `Settings`->`Access Tokens`.
+This can be done under `Settings`->`Access Tokens` for the repository that holds the policies.
 The token needs to have read/write access to the repository.

 <p align="center">
 <img width="600" src="gitlab.png"/>
 </p>

->**Note:** If you require information on how to install GitLab onprem, please refere to the following link. https://about.gitlab.com/install/
+>**Note:**  Please keep the Access token as we will need to use it when we configure **NAP-FPM**.

-### Deploy NAP-FPM docker instance.
+### Step 3.
+Deploy NAP-FPM docker image.
 We provide 2 options on how to deploy the NAP-FPM as a docker container.

 **First option** is to use the docker image that is already configured and pushed to DockerHub.
 To deploy this image simply run the following on your Docker station.